Sir William Perkins's School

 Sir William Perkins's School is a private co-educational day school for girls and boys aged 11 to 18 in Chertsey, Surrey, England.
 Founded in 1725, it is situated on 13 acres of greenbelt land on the outskirts of Chertsey.
 The Good Schools Guide described the school as "a friendly school with very good academic standards - ideal for students who enjoy healthy competition and getting stuck into what is on offer."

 History

 The school was founded in 1725 by a wealthy Chertsey merchant, Sir William Perkins.
 Originally for twenty-five boys, the school extended its education to include twenty-five girls in 1736.
 It moved to purpose-built accommodation on its present twelve-acre site in 1819.

 In 1944, the school became a voluntary controlled grammar school for girls maintained by Surrey Education Authority and in 1978 became fully independent as an educational foundation administered by trustees.

-Sir William Perkins's will open its doors to boys from September 2026, subject to regulatory approval from the DfE.
+Sir William Perkins's will open its doors to boys from September 2026.
 This will be a phased introduction, with boys initially joining Years 7 and 12, with the School becoming fully co-educational by 2030.